 The Supervisory Board of DB AG has set a general retirement age of 65 for Management Board members.
 After leaving the company, Management Board members are entitled to pension payments.
-At the latest upon reaching the age of 65, a Management Board member is entitled to a lifelong pension if the term of employment ends due to permanent invalidity, or if the contract is terminated before the agreed termination date or is not extended, where the Board member was not responsible for the termination, or if the Management Board member refuses to continue the contract under the same or more beneficial conditions.
+At the latest upon reaching the age of 65, a Management Board member is entitled to a lifelong pension if the term of employment ends due to permanent invalidity, or if the contract is terminated before the agreed termination date or is not extended, without good cause, or if the Management Board member refuses to continue the contract under the same or more beneficial conditions.

-The system governing benefit commitments to Management Board members was amended in the year under review.
+The system governing benefit commitments to Management Board members was amended in 2017.
 Members appointed to the Management Board for the first time in 2017 and thereafter receive a defined benefit commitment under which a capital stock is saved up for the Board member for the duration of their employment and paid out when they reach retirement age.
 An annual amount derived as a specific percentage of fixed salary is paid into the defined contribution plan.